jeffvincent/thoughtsblog/_posts/2013-07-26-court-vision-required.md

 continually evaluate what they are working on: how it fits into the company's mission, how it helps us move forward, how it helps our customers.

-Just to be clear, I'm not saying must be a *visionary*, looking deep into the future to determine how we as a company should act.
+Just to be clear, I'm not saying everyone must be a *visionary*, looking deep into the future to determine how we as a company should act.
 We'd be pretty short staffed if that was a requirement - there are not many true visionaries out there.
 Having multiple long-term visionaries would also cause a whole host of problems (too many cooks in our long-term planning kitchen).

-Instead, I'm talking about the ability to look around, see how each small action fits into our long-term vision, and take action when needed.
+Instead, I'm talking about the ability to look around, see how each small project fits into our long-term vision, and take action when needed.

 ---